hyperledger/aries-rfcs/features/0023-did-exchange/README.md

   "@id": "12345678900987654321",
   "~thread": {
-    "thid": "<The Thread ID is the Message ID (@id) of the first message in the thread>", "pthid": "<The Parent Thread ID of the Out-of-Band Invitation>" }
+    "thid": "<The Thread ID is the Message ID (@id) of the first message in the thread>", "pthid": "<The Parent Thread ID of the Out-of-Band message>" }
 }
 ```